Eligible essential public assets - DRFA

 • water and waste water infrastructure operated as eligible undertakings

-• river height monitoring assets used to deliver flood warnings to communities
+• river height monitoring assets and infrastructure used to inform early flood warnings to communities

 What is an eligible undertaking?

-An eligible undertaking is a body that is either:
+The DRFA defines an eligible undertaking as a body that is either:

 • a department or other agency of a state government or

-The Australian Government identifies the following assets as ineligible:
+The Australian Government identifies the following assets as ineligible for for REPA, EWK or IRW:

 • road rest area infrastructure